 Tips 3.
 Disable iCloud

 In order to delete your Contacts, Notes, Safari Bookmarks & Histories, Reminders, iCloud Drive, Mail, etc., which are syncing from iCloud to Mac, you should disable your iCloud account.
-You can follow these simple steps as below.
+You can follow these simple steps below.

 - Go to System Preferences.